-SqCWD has coordinated with the Pot Belly Beach Club to remove 19 residences from coastal wells and connect to the District's distribution system.
-This project was completed in 2011, although there are five additional homes that remain on existing wells and may be connected in the future.
+SqCWD has coordinated with the Potbelly Beach Club to remove 19 residences from coastal wells and connect to the District's distribution

-3. Cooperatively work with City of Santa Cruz to develop a coordinated pumping plan for the City's Live Oak wells and SqCWD's Purisima wells comments from the City.
+3. Cooperatively work with City of Santa Cruz to develop a coordinated pumping plan for the City's Live Oak wells and SqCWD's Purisima wells

+SqCWD and the City of Santa Cruz met in 2010 to develop a cooperative groundwater management agreement.
+SqCWD revised its monitoring and mitigation plan in the Well Master Plan EIR (ESA, 2011) in response to comments from the City.
 The City sought and received feedback from SqCWD on its CEQA documentation for its proposed new inland well, Beltz #12.
 The Beltz #12 EIR was certified by the City in 2011 (Chambers Group, 2011).
-SqCWD's and the City's EIRs are consistent in the amount of planned future maximum pumping by the City from its existing coastal production wells and Beltz #12 will be 525 acre-feet per calendar year during non-critically dry years and 645 acre-feet per calendar year during critically dry years.
-Proposed revisions to the draft agreement were exchanged in 2012.
+SqCWD's and the City's EIRs are consistent in the amount of planned future maximum pumping by the City from its existing coastal production wells and Beltz #12 will be 525 acre-feet per calendar year during non-critically dry years.